 Fond du Lac County WIC Effective Monday, March 16, the Fond du Lac County Health Department is closed to all essential services except for the WIC Program.
 This will allow Health Department staff to focus on the response to the COVID-19 outbreak.
 They will provide an update regarding the status of the Health Department when the status changes.
 Fond du Lac WIC will be calling all scheduled appointments to provide services over the phone.
 Participants are not to come into the WIC office, please call if you are in need of other WIC services 920-929-3104.

-School Meals During COVID DPI received a waiver from USDA for schools to provide meals during closures related to COVID-19.
+School Meals During COVID-19 DPI received a waiver from USDA for schools to provide meals during closures related to COVID-19.
 Meals can now be provided to children under the Summer Food Service Program or Summer Seamless Option guidelines.
 Any district is eligible under this waiver even if they do not meet the 50% of students qualifying for free and reduced meals threshold.

-Fond du Lac County School Meals
+- Fond du Lac School District

 List of Ways to Help: